Frequently Asked Questions

 What happens if I want to move out early?

-Early move-out without agreement may result in continued rent liability until the end of the lease.
-Security deposit may be used toward damages or unpaid rent
+Early move-out without agreement may result in continued rent liability until the end of the lease or an early pay out.
+Security deposit may be used toward damages or unpaid rent.

 What if the landlord doesn’t give possession on time?

-If possession isn’t delivered within 5 days of the start date, the tenant may cancel the lease and receive a refund of all money paid.
+If possession isn’t delivered within 5 days of the lease start date, the tenant may cancel the lease and receive a refund of all money paid or received a proration for the delay.